 A false positive arises when the signal from a sample containing the target analyte at a level below the reference concentration yields a "yes" response.
 A false positive also arises when the signal belonging to a compound different from the analyte is wrongly assigned to the target compound.
 On the other hand, a false negative result from the signal for a sample containing the analyte at a level above the reference concentration provides a "no" response, a mistake that its concentration is lower than the limit established.
-The relative concentration of the analyte in relation of the reference concentration affects the type of error made; if the concentration is slightly higher than the reference, then a false negative is expected while for concentrations lower but close to this reference value, false positives are to be expected.
+The relative concentration of the analyte in relation of the reference, then a false negative is expected while for concentrations lower but close to this reference value, false positives are to be expected.